 A diet rich in fruits and vegetables also helps ensure good health and immunity.
 Consistency with training is key to improving performance, and nothing disrupts training like injuries and illness.

-This is an area you should be referring to the guidelines, to ensure the athlete you are working with is not only meeting but exceeding their 2x serves of fruit and 5x serves of vegetables.
+This is an area you should be referring to the guidelines, to ensure you are not only meeting but exceeding their 2x serves of fruit and 5x serves of vegetables.

 • Aim for pale yellow urine over the day

 • Start your training hydrated and avoid losing more than 2% body weight